bibymaths/CasTuner/README.md

 ---

+### License

+This repository is released under the [MIT License](./LICENSE).

+The implementation is an independent Python port inspired by the CasTuner R workflow by Noviello, Gjaltema, and Schulz (2021), but contains entirely new code developed by Abhinav Mishra.

 ## 8. Development Notes

 This Python implementation was independently developed by **Abhinav Mishra** as part of a prospective extension to the CasTuner project.